Archdiocese of Dubuque: 1893 to 1944

 On June 15, 1893, Pope Leo XIII elevated the Diocese of Dubuque to the Archdiocese of Dubuque and Hennessey became the first archbishop.
 Hennessey died in 1900 and was buried in the mortuary vault that he had constructed under the cathedral.
 When Hennessey will was read, he had an estate of property and bank accounts exceeding $1,000,000.
 Since he was poor when assuming office, it was widely assumed that Hennessy had been taking money from the archdiocese.

 After the death of Hennessey, Pope Pius X on July 24, 1900, appointed John J. Keane, titular archbishop of Damascus, as the second archbishop of Dubuque.

 On January 15, 1902, Pius X erected the Diocese of Sioux City from the western half of the archdiocese.
 During his tenure as archbishop, John Keane encouraged postgraduate courses and ongoing education for priests, and doubled the faculty and buildings of St. Joseph's College.
 He established 12 academies for girls and two for boys in the archdiocese.
 Due to poor health, Keene resigned as archbishop of Dubuque in 1911.

 To succeed John Keene, on August 11, 1911, Pius X appointed Bishop James Keane from the Diocese of Cheyenne as the next archbishop of Dubuque.
 One of James Keane's interests as archbishop was Columbia College, later called Loras College.
 When he came to Dubuque, Columbia had an enrollment of 330 students and a faculty of 20.
 By the time he died, Columbia had 700 students and 48 faculty members.

-A strong believer in Catholic education, James Keane encouraged all Catholics in the archdiocese tp support the parochial schools, even if they did not have children attending them.
+A strong believer in Catholic education, James Keane encouraged all Catholics in the archdiocese to support the parochial schools, even if they did not have children attending them.
 He also started the diocesan newspaper, the Witness.
 In 1928, the Sisters of Mercy opened Mount Mercy Junior College in Cedar Rapids.
 It was a two-year college for women that in 1960 became Mount Mercy University.
 Keene died on August 2, 1929.

 On January 17, 1930, Pope Pius XI named Bishop Francis J. Beckman from the Diocese of Lincoln as archbishop of Dubuque.
 Impressed with the Catholic culture he had seen in Europe, Beckman began to collect fine art pieces.
 The Beckman collection includes works of Winslow Homer, Rembrandt, Rubens, and Van Dyck.

 In 1936, promoter Phillip Suetter convinced Beckman to invest in a gold mine in Oregon.
 Beckman borrowed money on promissory notes to fund the project.
 It soon became clear that the project was a scam.
 In 1941, the Vatican ordered the creation of a Special Commission on Administration, composed of three American archbishops, to take control of the archdiocese's finances.
 In 1942, Suetter was convicted of violating the Securities and Exchange Act.
 With the diocese $600,000 in debt, the archbishops recommended to Pius XII that he appoint a coadjutor archbishop to run the archdiocese.